A massive list of all the essential accessories for the Sony A6000 series of cameras including the A6100, A6400, A6500

 Lowepro Fastpack 250

 They’ve changed the style on this bag a few times now.
-I’ve had two of the three styles that I’ve seen.
+I’ve had two of the three styles.
 On my old one, the zipper for the laptop eventually broke so I upgraded.
 The main difference is, they moved the laptop insert pouch from the side to the top.
 This is a very popular backpack, I know several people that have it, and I personally use it almost every day.

 Calibration And Color

 I almost never talk about color calibration, but I really should and I encourage you to seriously consider it.
 It’s a game changer and an absolutely must have item for any photographer that’s halfway serious.
 Even if you don’t have great monitors, it does wonders.
 This is a must-have accessory for any photography!

 I’ve used two-color calibrators.
 The Spyder, and the i1 Pro.